kaminska1313/JS_ARRAYSandOBJECTS/README.md

 # JS_ARRAYSandOBJECTS

-this repository includes my JS homeworks, where I learned:
+this repository includes my JS homeworks, where I've learned:

 - objects and arrays;
 - working with built-in JS functions;